 I wanted to share my build of Lakka for the Banana Pi M1.

-If you need composite TV output, download the script.bin file from my folder and replace the one on the SD card with it.
+If you need composite TV output, download the script.bin file from here and replace the one on the SD card with it.
+This is for PAL, but I could upload an NTSC version if anyone is interested.

 You can overclock the Banana Pi for much better performance.
 Some of the more demanding cores such as Snes9x2010 and Genesis Plus GX do have some minor dips here and there (from 60 to 55 FPS), especially in more demanding games.
 With overclocking they should be running at full speed.
 N64 performance is also greatly improved.